 - What do you do when you have a creative block?

-Actually I never had a creative block so far.
+Actually, I never had a creative block so far.
 What I do to never run out of ideas and motivation is to pull inspiration from everywhere, movies, looking up new artworks from artists I admire, buy art books, watch the making of’s videos.
 The most important aspect to note is that I never compare my work to others, I don’t procrastinate and I try to avoid pressure or negative stress.

-- Can you tell us anything more about the painting process of Oni Ni Tenome – your winning artwork in Escape Motions Artwork Contest?
+- Can you tell us anything more about the painting process of Oni Ni Tenome – your winning artwork in the Escape Motions Artwork Contest?

 Absolutely!
 The piece itself was created for the Halloween release of our little art group called “Dark Realm Collective”.
 The topic I picked was “I can’t shake these demons”.
-Actually it took me around 30 hours and 10 months to create this piece.
+Actually, it took me around 30 hours and 10 months to create this piece.
 The 30 hours was the actual time it took but since some other parts like the headdress and part of the background were done 10 months ago for a different piece (but unused) I think it makes sense to count it that way.
 The software I used was Photoshop CC 2014, Mandelbulb3d, Pixelmator, Flame Painter, Amberlight, Groboto, Alchemy and Isometric (iPad).
-The hardware is a PC with Intel i7 processor, 1TB SSD, and 15GB Ram connected to a Wacom 13HD pen display.
-For the OSX apps such as Pixelmator I use an older 2009 Macbook Pro and an iPad 3 for some generative art apps.
+The hardware is a PC with an Intel i7 processor, 1TB SSD, and 15GB Ram connected to a Wacom 13HD pen display.
+For the OSX apps such as Pixelmator, I use an older 2009 Macbook Pro and an iPad 3 for some generative art apps.

 - Which feature do you fancy on Flame Painter?
 Is there anything you miss?